Tags

 tags: [ never, debug ]

-The rarely-used debug task in the example above only runs when you specifically request the debug
+The rarely-used debug task in the example above only runs when you specifically request the debug or never tags.

 Selecting or skipping tags when you run a playbook

 Once you have added tags to your tasks, includes, blocks, plays, roles, and imports, you can selectively execute or skip tasks based on their tags when you run ansible-playbook.
 Ansible runs or skips all tasks with tags that match the tags you pass at the command line.
-If you have added a tag at the block or play level, with roles
+If you have added a tag at the block or play level, with roles, or with an import, that tag applies to every task within the block, play, role, or imported role or file.
+If you have a role with several tags and you want to call subsets of the role at different times, either use it with dynamic includes, or split the role into multiple roles.

 ansible-playbook offers five tag-related command-line options:

-- run only tasks with no tags
+- --tags untagged- run only tasks with no tags

-For example, to run only tasks and blocks tagged either configuration
+For example, to run only tasks and blocks tagged either configuration or packages in a very long playbook:

 ansible-playbook example.yml --tags "configuration,packages"

-To run all tasks except those tagged packages
+To run all tasks except those tagged packages:

 ansible-playbook example.yml --skip-tags "packages"

-To run all tasks, even those excluded because are tagged never
+To run all tasks, even those excluded because are tagged never:

 ansible-playbook example.yml --tags "all,never"